matthewfeickert/talk-cms-analysis-tools-task-force/talk.md

 - .red[Constraint p.d.f. (+ data) for "auxiliary measurements"]

 ---
-# HistFactory Template: more detail
+# HistFactory Template: at a second glance

 <!-- \definecolor{data}{HTML}{00a620}
 \definecolor{auxdata}{HTML}{a3130f}